pmbaumgartner/nyc-test-tracker/readme.md

 ### Changelog

 - 2020-11-30 21:07: Data now includes the time window as a column as well as the scrape time.
 The latest data is also stored in `latest.csv`.
+Corrected some data cleaning issues with characters being parsed incorrectly and newlines being included in the wait times column.